 IRAP is used to treat joints either suffering from or at risk of osteoarthritis.
 Blood is collected from your horse and processed at the clinic.
 IRAP is a very specific product which shuts down joint inflammation.
 It is injected directly into the affected joint in a sterile manner weekly for 3 – 4 treatments.
 The injections can usually be performed at your yard.

 At Avonvale we are able to offer a number of regenerative therapies such a stem cell treatment and Bone Marrow Aspirate Concentrate (BMAC), which can be employed in cases of tendon or ligament injury.
 Our vets can advise you of the available options and their suitability for your horse, having a wealth of experience in these types of treatment.

-Other joint medications can be used to treat a wide selection of joint and tendon sheath problems.
+Other joint medications can be used to treat a wide selection of joint and tendon sheath problems in horses.
 Medicating synovial structures in horses with corticosteroids is a commonly performed technique.
 It can be used to managed chronic arthritis or help in cases of acute inflammation.
-Synovial structures need to be injected in a sterile manner, but in most cases this can be performed on your yard.
+Synovial structures need to be injected in a sterile manner, but in most cases, this can be performed on your yard.

 Articell Forte is product containing cartilage stem cells suitable for use in the treatment of cartilage damage associated with degenerative joint disease.

 Ethanol is pure alcohol which can be specifically used to treat osteoarthritis of the lower hock joints by hastening their fusion.
 It is injected under xray guidance and can be very effective in the right cases.